quasarframework/quasar-framework.org/source/guide/quasar-app-configuration.md

 ```

 ## quasar.build.yml
-This is the place to include your own dependencies, or configure the banner that is automatically added when building for Production, and many more.
+This is the place where you configure how your App is built, what dependencies to inject, how your Quasar App is tested and more.

-> **NOTE**
-> The format of the file must be YAML.

 Example:
 ``` yml